A Gaussian Process View on Observation Noise and Initialization in Wide Neural Networks: Neural Network Initialization as NTK-GPs with Arbitrary Prior Mean

 \subsection{Shifting the labels or predictions}

 Inspired by standard techniques in GP literature \citep{williams2006gaussian}, we provide a formal construction for modifying the network to introduce arbitrary prior mean.
 This can be accomplished either by shifting the predictions of the neural network by its predictions at initialization, or equivalently, defining a new shifted network.
+The intuition behind this is that the shifting does not change the Jacobian of the network with respect to the parameters, but gives a different initialization in Equation \eqref{eq: thrm-4.1}.
 The following theorem formalizes this, resolving the main research question we posed in Section \ref{sec-motivation}.

 \begin{restatable}{theorem}{shiftpredictions} (Shifted Network.)
 Consider any function $m$.
 Given a random initialization $\theta_0$, define shifted predictions $\Tilde{f}_{\theta_0}(\mathbf{x}, \theta)$ as follows: